eelisee/bandit_playground/README.md

 This repository contains the implementation of various multi-armed bandit algorithms and a dashboard for visualizing their performance.
 The goal is to compare the effectiveness of different algorithms in maximizing rewards and minimizing regret over time.

+#### Version Information

+This project uses the branch `v1.0-SKILL2025` for the official SKILL 2025 submission.
+This documentation and code refers to the corresponding branch of this repository.

 ## Algorithms and Tuning Parameters

 The following algorithms are implemented, each with its own set of tuning parameters: